jacques fath

 I Have a Question

-Fully lined in a hand set black silk taffeta and closes with the button down the front.
+- Fully lined in a hand set black silk taffeta and closes with the button down the front.
 Finished to Haute Couture standards and entirely done by hand.
 The Haute Couture numbered tape label is present under the main label and is numbered 15.418.
-This is a medium to heavy weight coat

 Shoulders: 15.5"